 Connecting with others, having meaningful and loving relationships is core to our happiness.
 Humans are social animals, so deep and intimate relationships are incredibly important to our survival and wellbeing.

 Finding purpose in our lives outside of ourselves and serving a bigger cause helps us achieve wellbeing.
 Giving back to the community through voluntary work, taking food to a local food bank or perhaps being part of a local residents association brings a sense of meaning to our lives.

 Personal development and striving to better ourselves in some way, allows us to experience accomplishment.
 Whether learning a new skill, winning in a competitive event or setting ourselves a challenging personal goal, through accomplishment, we flourish and improve our wellbeing.

 The PERMA Model helps us think about the different elements affecting our happiness levels.
 Breaking down ‘happiness’ allows us to more easily assess the areas that need a little TLC.

-Why not make a date with yourself this week and spend some time assessing your life?
-Use the PERMA Model to locate areas that need improvement then make a list of how and when you’re going to work on them.
+What’s missing in your life?
+Why not make a date with yourself this week and spend some time mulling this over?
+Use the PERMA Model to locate areas that need attention and then create a list of what you could do and when.